Democratic lawmakers seek swaps data from JPMorgan, other banks

-WASHINGTON (Reuters) - Two U.S. Democratic lawmakers on Thursday asked giant banks including JPMorgan Chase & Co (JPM.N) to explain how they will manage swaps trading activities after lawmakers weakened rules for those operations at the end of 2014.
+WASHINGTON, Jan 29 (Reuters) - Two U.S. Democratic lawmakers on Thursday asked giant banks including JPMorgan Chase & Co to explain how they will manage swaps trading activities after lawmakers weakened rules for those operations at the end of 2014.

 The U.S. Congress in December scaled back a portion of the 2010 Dodd-Frank Wall Street oversight law that would have forced banks to spin off much of their swaps trading into new units separate from their traditional deposit-taking businesses.

-The request to the chief executives of JPMorgan, Bank of America Corp (BAC.N), Citigroup Inc (C.N) and Goldman Sachs Group Inc (GS.N) was issued by Senator Elizabeth Warren, who last year led Democratic opposition to removing the swaps rule, and Representative Elijah Cummings, also a Democrat.
+The request to the chief executives of JPMorgan, Bank of America Corp, Citigroup Inc and Goldman Sachs Group Inc was issued by Senator Elizabeth Warren, who last year led Democratic opposition to removing the swaps rule, and Representative Elijah Cummings, also a Democrat.

 The measure to weaken the swaps rules passed as part of a federal government spending package despite strenuous opposition from Warren and others.